mjftw/what-the-type/README.md

 A Rust style [Result](https://doc.rust-lang.org/std/result/) & [Option](https://doc.rust-lang.org/std/option/) type is a great way to show some interesting types in action, so we've got these.

-Check them out at [src/examples/result/result.ts](./src/examples/result/result.ts) and [src/examples/result/option](./src/examples/result/option.ts)
+Check them out in [result.ts](./src/examples/result/result.ts) and [option.ts](./src/examples/result/option.ts)

-They have 100% test coverage and would be very usable in real production code.
+They have 100% test coverage, developer friendly semantics, and and would be very usable in real production code.

 These examples demonstrate the following concepts in action: